 In addition to its filtration properties, live rock also acts as a habitat and food source for various marine organisms.
 The crevices and holes within the rock provide shelter and hiding places for fish, invertebrates, and other marine life.
 Additionally, algae and microorganisms living on the rock surface serve as a natural food source for herbivorous and omnivorous species.

-See also How long to boil wood for aquarium
+See also How long does it take to go through newport aquarium

 Live rock also contributes to the overall stability of an aquarium’s ecosystem.
 The organisms living on the rock help regulate water chemistry and control algae growth.
 They also assist in binding excess nutrients, preventing their accumulation and reducing the risk of harmful algal blooms or outbreaks.